microsoft/MCW-Enterprise-class-networking/Hands-on lab/HOL step-by-step - Enterprise-class networking in Azure.md

 ## Abstract and learning objectives

-Students will learn how to setup and configure a Virtual Network with Subnets in Azure.
-Students will also learn how to secure the Virtual Network with Firewall rules and route tables.
-Additionally, students will set up access to the Virtual Network with a \"jump box\" and a Site-to-Site VPN connection.
+In this hands-on lab, you will setup and configure a virtual network with subnets in Azure.
+You will also learn how to secure the virtual network by deploying a network virtual appliances and configure route tables on the subnets in your virtual network.
+Additionally, you will set up access to the virtual network with a jump box and a site-to-site VPN connection.

-Attendees will be better able to plan and design Virtual Networks in Azure with multiple subnets to filter and control network traffic.
-In addition,

--   Create a Virtual Network and provision subnets

--   Create route tables with required routes

--   Build a management jump box

--   Configure firewall to control traffic flow

--   Configure Site-to-Site connectivity
+At the end of this hands-on lab, you will be better able to configure Azure networking components.

 ## Overview